Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Scattering diagrams

-(a).
-Type $A_2$.
-The scattering diagram $\frakD(\bfSigma_{\fraks,t_0})$ consists of five distinct walls of the form in \eqref{eq:wall1}.
+The scattering diagram $\frakD(\bfSigma_{\fraks,t_0})$ consists of five distinct walls of the form in \eqref{2eq:wall1}.
 They are rearranged up to the equivalence of scattering diagrams as two incoming walls and one outgoing walls as

-This is the scattering diagram $\frakD_{\fraks}$, which is depicted in Figure \ref{fig:scat1}.
+This is the scattering diagram $\frakD_{\fraks}$, which is depicted in Figure \ref{2fig:scat1}.
 The only property to be checked is the following consistency condition